google/omaha/ServerProtocolV3.md

     * `17`: error
   * `time_since_update_available_ms`: The number of milliseconds that elapsed from when the update was known to be available to when user cancelled the action. "-2" indicates that there was no cancellation.
 Default: "-2"
   * `time_since_download_start_ms`: The number of milliseconds that elapsed from when the download was begun to when user cancelled the action. "-2" indicates that there was no cancellation.
 Default: "-2"
+  * `url`: The URL from which the download was attempted.
+Default: ""
   * `nextversion`: The version of the app that the update flow to which this event belongs attempted to reach, regardless of success or failure of the update operation.
 See [#Version\_Numbers](#version-numbers).
 Default: "0.0.0.0".
   * `previousversion`: The version of the app that was present on the machine at the time of the update-check of this update flow, regardless of success or failure of the update operation.
 See [#Version\_Numbers](#version-numbers).
 Default: "0.0.0.0".
   * `nextfp`: If the update flow containing this event contained only a single package, the fingerprint that package attempted to reach, regardless of success or failure of the update operation.
 See [#Packages\_&\_Fingerprints](#packages--fingerprints).
 Default: "".